Category Archives: Upstate New York

 Larry’s classic clown outfit in 1985.
 Adam and Julie were delighted!

-We continue and they continue: The Czech Torahs
+We continue and they continue: The Czech Torah Scrolls

-Each Memorial Scroll is a memory of the past and a messenger for the future” Memorial Scrolls Trust, London, U.K.
+“Each Memorial Scroll is a memory of the past and a messenger for the future.”
+Memorial Scrolls Trust

 They escaped destruction by the Nazis.
 They survived Communism, They found their ways to new homes around the world.
 This is a story of three Torahs that had their roots in vanished Czechoslovakian Jewish communities.

 In 1942, the Nazis ordered all Jewish synagogue possessions in the region to be sent to Prague.
 The Jewish communities of Prague, believing the Judaica would be safer if stored in one place, worked closely with the Nazis to collect and catalogue over 210,000 items.
 In the end, it took 40 warehouses to store the treasure.
-Unfortunately, nearly every Jew who worked on the project were sent to their deaths in the concentration camp.
+Unfortunately, nearly every Jew who worked on the project was sent to their deaths in the concentration camps.

 The Memorial Scrolls Trust was then set up to preserve and restore the Czech scrolls.
 Each one had an identity plaque fixed to one of the etz chaim, the wooden shafts onto which the Torah is rolled.
 They were loaned out to Jewish communities and organizations around the world in need of a Torah, with the understanding that the congregation was responsible for the scroll’s upkeep.
-The Torah, as per stipulations by the MST, were never sold or donated but allocated on loan on the understanding that they would only need to be returned if the synagogue no longer operated.
+The Torahs, as per stipulations by the MST, were never sold or donated but allocated on loan on the understanding that they would only need to be returned if the synagogue no longer operated.
 According to Jeffrey Ohrenstein, Chair, MST, 1400 scrolls have been allocated on loan around the world.
 Approximately 150 scrolls remain in the Memorial Scrolls Trust museum, which also has some 500 binders and wimples.

 I first had the honor of holding a Holocaust Torah as a member of Congregation Beth Shalom in Clifton Park, New York.
 In1981, the synagogue requested from MST a replacement for three that had been stolen.
 Abbey and Richard Green, CBS congregants, helped fund the costs of shipping the Czech Torah MST#293 (circa1870) from London.
-A tag, dating back to the dark days of the Shoah, read “The Elders of the Jewish Community in Prague”.
+A tag, dating back to the dark days of the Shoah, read “The Elders of the Jewish Community in Prague.”

 At the time, Beth Shalom was less than ten years old, an irony that was not lost on one of its congregant.
 Yetta Fox, herself the child of Holocaust survivors, stated that having the Torah at a new congregation was “almost like a second life.”“Having lost one community,” said Yetta, “there is now a new community that can nurture this Torah.”